GoogleCloudPlatform/kafka-private-service-connect/README.md

 | kafka-boootstrap.kafka.demo.io | 9092 |

 You should now have access to your Kafka cluster, from a Cloud Run instance, through Private Service Connect.

+Copyright 2023 Google.
+This software is provided as-is, without warranty or representation for any use or purpose.
+Your use of it is subject to your agreement with Google.